Key takeaways

 • Managing social media sites

 In short, if you earn money from the work you do, you may be able to qualify for a business credit card.
 You don’t have to have a registered LLC or corporation to apply for a business credit card.
-If, on the credit card application, you come across a section asking for your “business tax identification number,” you can list yourself as the sole proprietor and enter your Social Security Number instead of a tax ID number.
+If on the credit card application you come across a section asking for your “business tax identification number,” you can list yourself as the sole proprietor and enter your Social Security number instead of a tax ID number.

 Business credit card requirements